 David Reynolds is an Australian racing driver who currently competes in the Supercars Championship with Erebus Motorsport.

-Reynolds made a Supercars debut in 2007 and scored six wins since then.
+Reynolds made a Supercars debut in 2007 and scored seven wins since then.
 His most notable victory was at Bathurst 1000 in 2017, together with Luke Youlden in the #9 Holden Commodore.
 In the championship, his best result so far was the third place in 2016.

 Earlier in a career, Reynolds was the Australian Porsche Carrera Cup champion in 2007 and Australian Formula Ford champion in 2004.